umbraco/UmbracoDocs/umbraco-cloud/troubleshooting/log-files.md

----
-versionFrom: 9.0.0
-versionTo: 10.0.0
----

 # Log files on Umbraco Cloud

-You can access the different types of log files on Umbraco Cloud or through [Kudu](../../Set-Up/Power-Tools).
+You can access the different types of log files on Umbraco Cloud or through [Kudu](../Set-Up/Power-Tools/README.md).
 You have access to different types of logs:

 * Umbraco logs
 * Deploy logs